-Another key component of ALP is the use of design engineering to constantly improve instruction.
-Participants in ALP investigate a variety of instructional approaches to answer specific pedagogical questions related to the central ALP goal – success for all learners.
+Another key component of ALN is the use of design engineering to constantly improve instruction.
+Participants in ALN investigate a variety of instructional approaches to answer specific pedagogical questions related to the central ALN goal – success for all learners.
 Sometimes these investigations are about trying new settings or formats within the lesson.
 Sometimes they are about testing approaches to create deeper or more meaningful participation by everyone.
 There is always a question to investigate and the results are shared within our group.

 How you can participate

 All Learners Network is a grassroots organization.
-This year the All Learners Network is receiving funding from the Vermont Agency of Education (AOE).
-It represents a true educational collective between teachers, district leaders, the Vermont AOE and teacher-researchers.
+This year the All Learners Network is receiving funding from the Vermont Agency of Education (VT-AOE).
+It represents a true educational collective between teachers, district leaders, the VT-AOE and teacher-researchers.
 Monthly meetings will include professional development, work on pedagogy investigations, and sharing of findings in the field.
 The meetings will run about three hours each month and continue throughout the school year.

 This group will continue its work from last year.
 Goals for this year include:

 Producing a narrative on a variety of models for menu

 Creating clinical interview templates for each grade level K-5

 Creating and maintaining All Learners Network website resources

 These First Year Cohorts are open to math coaches who will help organize and support math instruction for all learners at their schools.
 This group will learn how to organize and run weekly PLC meetings to support teacher use of formative assessment.
 They will deliver and interpret the High Leverage Assessments, learn to use Formative Probes, and help teachers implement Math Menu.
 Many coaches have already done some work with Math for Struggling Learners or with the Ongoing Assessment Project.
 For those who have not, information and coaching will be provided.